linusghanadan/chesapeake-bay-nutrient-pollution-python/README.md

 ### Context

 This project was completed as a final project for my Statistics class, taken as part of my Master's program at UC Santa Barbara.
 I worked independently to find data, pose a statistical question, and carry out analysis using appropriate modeling techniques.
-Originally, this analysis was conducted in R (Link to R Code Repository), but I decided to reproduce this analysis to practice my Python skills working with large datasets and building statistical models with the statsmodels library.
+Originally, this analysis was conducted in R, but I decided to reproduce this analysis to practice my Python skills working with large datasets and building statistical models with the statsmodels library.

 ### Question